 The Canadian federal government has unveiled plans to welcome over a million internationals into the workforce within the next three years, especially through targeted programs such as those offered by Manitoba immigration.
-There are plenty of opportunities for unskilled, semi-skilled and skilled workers in the country and our experts can show you exactly how to immigrate to Manitoba.
+There are plenty of opportunities for unskilled, semi-skilled, and skilled workers in the country and our experts can show you exactly how to immigrate to Manitoba, Canada.
+Here's how it works.

 At the time of publishing, a monthly transport pass in Manitoba stands at $100 CAD which will allow you to easily commute to work and further out to the province’s natural wonders such as Riding Mountain National Park and Churchill where you can witness polar bears and the Northern Lights.